Deer Island (New Brunswick): Early Settlement

 Ultimately the government re-granted the land back to Thomas Farrell in 1810, denying the families' petitions - leading author Martha Barto to surmise it may have been to protect the large tracts of land held by lumber and shipping magnates in St. Andrews on the mainland, as non-petitioners, John Wilson, Thomas Wyer, Dr. John Calef, Robert and William Pagan each had a vested interest in Farrell retaining ownership.
 Farrell was noted to attend prominent balls in St. Andrews while wearing a tricorn, and the Pagans were listed as his trusted friends in his final will.
 On one occasion he travelled to Fredericton with the intent of challenging MLA Nathan Frink to a duel, as was his custom.
 The re-grant noted that the island comprised approximately 6,300 acres - of which 4,000 acres were unsold - recognising the sales and gifts Farrell had given over the years.
 Farrell built a frame house at Chocolate Cove in what is today known as Roscoe McNeill's field across from Ron Fountain's summer house.

 In 1821, 35 petitioners on the island again brought an unsuccessful suit to the government seeking title deeds to award them each land on the island in view of having lived on the island for decades.
 In 1822, Thomas Farrell died and was buried on Haskins Head on the property of Herman Creamer, in an unmarked grave having renounced such worldly objects in his religious fervour.
 His sword passed through hands to Viola Calder of Fairhaven.
-His will assigned half his estate to his youngest and favourite child Sophia, and half his estate to be shared between his son George and other daughter Isabella - none of whom had ever been to the island.
+His will assigned half his estate to his youngest and favourite child Sophia, and half his estate to be shared between his son George and other daughter Isabella Fitzherbert - none of whom had ever been to the island.
+In 1831, George Farrell deeded his portion to his sisters.
 This led to the sale of the lands on Deer Island for approximately 1,000 pounds sterling, allowing settled families to finally obtain legal title.

 In 1822, brothers Coburn Leonard Cummings and William Cummings built a shipyard which became Cummings Cove, although it ceased production by 1850 or 1876.
-In 1825, an auxiliary "Indian Island and Deer Island Bible Society" was formed.
-In 1850, Thomas Richardson began constructing fishing boats at Richardson, a business turned over to his son George Everett and family who continued the business and built more than a thousand boats by its close in 1965.
+In 1850, Richardson and Son Boat Building began constructing fishing boats and built more than a thousand boats by its close in 1965.
 The site was added to the Canadian Register of Historic Places in 1999.
 By 1875, the Butler Brothers also had a shipbuilding yard rivaling Richardson's.

-In 1837, the US District of Columbia filed notice that a negro William Richardson had been imprisoned as an escaped slave and would be sold unless claimed, but claims to have been born a free man Saint John and to be well-known having worked with Warren Hatheway of Deer Island.
+Ultimately the northern half of the island was largely settled and populated by Loyalist families and a few British immigrants, while the southern half of the island was settled and populated by American families.